adam-bunce/CSCI2000U-final-project/README.md

 ## Introduction
 What makes a student successful?
 Is it how long they study?
 How frequently do they skip school?
 Or is it just based on how naturally gifted they are.
-To answer these questions, we used a [Kaggle Dataset](https://www.kaggle.com/uciml/student-alcohol-consumption) that consists of 395 secondary student's scores in math and Portuguese language courses obtained through a survey.
+To answer these questions, we used a [Kaggle Dataset](https://www.kaggle.com/uciml/student-alcohol-consumption) that consists of 395 secondary student's scores in math and 649 secondary student scores Portuguese language courses obtained through a survey.
 Along with this we are given information about the student's; age, sex, internet access, drinking habits, family situation, study habits and several other features.